beakerbrowser/beaker/README.md

 - `DEBUG`: which log systems to output?
 A comma-separated string.
 Can be `beaker`, `dat`, `ipfs`, `bittorrent-dht`, `dns-discovery`, `hypercore-protocol`.
 Specify `*` for all.
 - `beaker_user_data_path`: override the user-data path, therefore changing where data is read/written.
 Useful for testing.
+- `beaker_sites_path`: override the default path for saving sites.
+Useful for testing.
 - `beaker_dat_quota_default_bytes_allowed`: override the default max-quota for bytes allowed to be written by a dat site.
 Useful for testing.

 ## Running the tests